Brock Pierce is seemingly everywhere in the cryptocurrency and blockchain space.

 I was a pro gamer, so I played every game I could get my hands on as a kid.
 I was also a mall rat, so I loved hanging out in arcades back when they still existed.
 I’m dating myself now, but Mortal Kombat was probably my personal favorite in terms of arcade games.
 The one that I played in a lot of tournaments, but I love role-playing games more than probably anything else.

 The Final Fantasies and everything else.
 I also played a lot of card games, things like Magic the Gathering.
 The first persistent games were coming online.
 I played a lot of Everquest, World of Warcraft, things of that nature.

 So, you guys are looking to bring back MtGox from the so-called abyss.
 How are you guys planning to go about doing that?
 I’m very curious about the actual process of rescuing funds.

 How do we plan about going and doing that?
 There’s a couple of priorities here.
-Number one is that there are 24,000 victims that have filed claims with the bankruptcy trustee in Japan.
 There are 24,000 victims that made an early bet on Bitcoin back in the day and they’ve been deprived of the benefits of having taken that risk and their money’s been locked up in a bankruptcy process for five years now.
 Number one on the list of priorities is getting them that money and that bitcoin as quickly as possible

 What does the actual task of recovering the funds look like?